 비행기를 태우다 literally translates as “to give someone an airplane ride.”

-The phrase means to overcompliment someone (insincerely).
-The meaning is very similar to the word “flattery.”
+The phrase means to over-compliment someone (insincerely).
+The meaning is very similar to the word “flatter.”

 저를 비행기를 태우는것을 보니 다른 뜻이 있는것 같아요.